kyma-project/kyma/modules/README.md

 Modules are the next generation of components in Kyma that are available for local and cluster installation.

-Modules are no longer represented by a single helm-chart, but instead are bundled and released within channels through a `ModuleTemplate`, a unique link of a module, and it's desired state of charts and configuration, and a channel.
+Modules are no longer represented by a single helm-chart, but instead are bundled and released within channels through a `ModuleTemplate`, a unique link of a module, and its desired state of charts and configuration, and a channel.

-This directory includes public `ModuleTemplates` for all channels available for consumption within kyma, wherein each channel is represented by a dedicated kustomization.
+This directory includes public `ModuleTemplates` for all channels available for consumption within Kyma, wherein each channel is represented by a dedicated kustomization.

 ## Development